oresat/oresat-software-docs/docs/primers/can.rst

 Virtual CAN Bus
 ---------------

-Linux support make a vcan (Virtual CAN) bus.
+Linux natively supports vcan (Virtual CAN) bus.
 A vcan bus can be super useful for development.

 To make a vcan bus on Linux:

 .. code:: bash

    $ sudo ip link add dev vcan0 type vcan
    $ sudo ip link set vcan0 up